-4.5 To be placed onto our housing list you must complete a housing option and solutions interview (HOSI) which involves a face to face interview and completion of an application form. a housing application online or by making an appointment to complete this either face to face or via telephone.
+4.5 To be placed onto our housing list you must complete a housing application online or by making an appointment to complete this either face to face or via telephone.
 We may also carry out home visits as appropriate.